Dr-42/chess-book-study/README.md

 ### Use prebuilt binaries

 On windows, just grab the msi installer.
-I have not able to generate the AppImage with tauri so you have to build from source.
-Follow the tauri docs to get how to do it.
+I have not able to generate the AppImage with tauri, so I am distributing a namked binary.
 The assets are embedding in the sourcecode, So don't worry about it.

 ### Compiling from source